-(3) If, after due consideration, you still wish to terminate your present policy and replace it with new coverage, be certain to truthfully and completely answer all questions on the application concern your medical/health history.
-Failure to include all material medical information on an application may provide a basis for the company to deny any future claims and to refund your premium as though your policy had never been in force.
-After the application has been completed and before you sign it, reread it carefully to be certain that all information has been properly recorded.
+(3) If you decide to buy a new policy, be sure to truthfully and completely answer all questions on the application about your medical/health history.
+If you do not, the company could deny any future claims and refund your premium as though your policy had never been in force.
+Check that the information on your application is complete and correct before you sign it.

 The above “Notice to Applicant” was delivered to me on: